 Depending on the patient, symptoms and signs of athlete’s foot vary.
 Some common symptoms include redness, blisters, or softening and breaking down of your skin, peeling, and cracking feet, itching, and burning.
 The most common type of athlete’s foot is known as interdigital, also referred to as toe web infection.
 This form of foot fungus, usually occurs between your two smallest toes and may cause burning, itching, and scaling and can spread to the sole of your foot.
 Starting with a slight irritation, some dryness, scaling, and itching, a moccasin-type foot fungus may involve the whole sole of your foot and often extend to the sides of your foot.
-Your skin may thicken and crack as the fungus develops, requiring special generic soft viagra online.
+Your skin may thicken and crack as the fungus develops, requiring special foot fungus treatment in Valley Stream.
 The least common form of athlete’s foot is vesicular that normally starts with a sudden outbreak of blisters under your skin, filled with fluid.
 The blisters usually develop under your foot and may also crop up between your toes, heel, or top of your foot.

 Gary B. Feldman, DPM